Fonant/commerce-docs/user/pages/03.commerce2/03.user-guide/06.promotions/01.create-promotion/docs.md

 ## Adding a New Promotion

+- This functionality is provided the the Commerce Promotion (commerce_promotion) module.
+Enable this module to work with promotions.

 - You can create a new promotion by going to ``/admin/commerce/promotions`` and clicking the "Add promotion" button.

 ![Admin ui for creating a promotion](../images/creating_a_promotion.png)